The Basics Behind Financing A Mobile Or Manufactured Home

 Safe And Durable

-Since 1976, manufactured homes have had to adhere to federal HUD code.
-These are national standards regarding home design and construction, strength and durability, resistance to fire and energy efficiency.
+Since 1976, manufactured homes need to adhere to federal HUD code.
+These are national standards regarding home design and construction, strength and durability, and resistance to fire and energy efficiency.

 In homes built since the early 1990s, improved standards around energy and ventilation have been in place along with wind resistance standards to mitigate hurricane damage.

-Additionally, manufactured homes use the same construction materials as homes built on site.
-There are also safety regulations around where combustible materials are placed and smoke detectors are required.
+Further, manufactured homes use the same construction materials as homes built on site.
+There are also safety regulations around where combustible materials are placed, and smoke detectors are required.
 The construction process is continually inspected.

 Faster Builds

-One of the advantages to building in a factory is the increased efficiency it brings to the construction process.
+One of the pluses to building in a factory is the boosted efficiency it brings to the construction process.
 The factory environment enables assembly-line manufacturing as well as a controlled environment.
 You don’t end up with weather delays.
-Building materials are also not damaged and the labor force is highly trained in their portion of the job.
+Plus, building materials are also not damaged and you get a labor force that's highly trained in their portion of the job.

 What Sellers Need To Know